SK Sabir Boss vs Raistar: Who has better stats in Free Fire in January 2021?

-SK Sabir Boss and Raistar are popular YouTubers in the Indian Free Fire community.
-They currently have a subscriber count of over 3.4 million and 2.91 million, respectively.
+SK Sabir Boss and Raistar are two of the most well-known Free Fire content creators in India.
+While the former has a subscriber count of over 3.42 million on YouTube, the latter has over 3.02 million subscribers not the platform.

-This article compares the two content creators' stats in Garena Free Fire.
+This article compares the two players' stats in Garena's battle royale sensation.

-Also Read: Amitbhai (Desi Gamers) vs Sudip Sarkar: Who has better stats in Garena Free Fire?
+Also Read: SK Sabir Boss vs Rishi Gaming: Who has better stats in Free Fire?

 SK Sabir Boss’ Free Fire ID and stats